k2view-academy/K2View-Academy/articles/14_sync_LU_instance/01_sync_LUI_overview.md

 # Sync of a Logical Unit Instance - Overview

 The Sync mechanism synchronizes data between data sources and the Fabric database.
-During a sync, extraction and transformation processes are executed on an [LU Instance (LUI)](/articles/01_fabric_overview/02_fabric_glossary.md#lui) whereby data is retrieved from the source systems and then loaded into the Fabric database.
+During the sync, extraction and transformation processes are executed on an [LU Instance (LUI)](/articles/01_fabric_overview/02_fabric_glossary.md#lui) whereby data is retrieved from the source systems and then loaded into the Fabric database.

 **A sync on an LUI can be initiated in two modes**:
 * Proactive sync , synchronizing LUI proactively by interacting with a CDC tool that feeds Fabric with data changes from source systems.
 This solution is based on an initial load process that sets a baseline for the data in Fabric before the feeds are received from the CDC tool.